Gunman kills four in attack near French embassy in Tanzania | Law-Order

 Gunman kills four in attack near French embassy in Tanzania

-"I send my condolences to the police service and the families of three policemen, and one officer of the SGA security company, who lost their lives after an armed person attacked them in the Salenda area of Dar es Salaam," Hassan said in a tweet.
-Six people were injured in addition to the four who were killed, police commissioner of operations and training Liberatus Sabas said in a Tweet shared by the account of the Tanzanian Police Force.
+A gunman killed three police officers and a private security guard on a rampage through a diplomatic quarter of Tanzania's main city Dar es Salaam on Wednesday, before being shot dead while holed up in a guardhouse at the French embassy's gate.

-An attacker wielding an assault rifle was shot dead after killing three police officers and an employee of a private security company near the French embassy in Tanzania on Wednesday, President Samia Suluhu Hassan said.
+Videos on the internet, apparently filmed by onlookers from buildings across the street from the French embassy, showed the gunman inside the guardhouse.
+He exchanged fire at very close range with police and men who appeared to be embassy guards.
+Police said the attacker had first shot two police officers with a pistol at an intersection in the district, which houses a number of diplomatic missions.
+He took rifles from the fallen police officers, and headed on foot to the French embassy a few hundred metres away, firing randomly and occupying the guard house.

-Hassan said on Twitter that the attacker had been "neutralised" and "calm has returned".
-"I send my condolences to the police service and the families of three policemen, and one officer of the SGA security company, who lost their lives after an armed person attacked them in the Salenda area of Dar es Salaam," Hassan said in a tweet.
+President Samia Suluhu Hassan said on Twitter that the attacker had been "neutralised" and "calm has returned".
+"I send my condolences to the police service and the families of three policemen, and one officer of the SGA security company, who lost their lives after an armed person attacked them in the Salenda area of Dar es Salaam," Hassan said.

 Six people were injured in addition to the four who were killed, police commissioner of operations and training Liberatus Sabas said in a Tweet shared by the account of the Tanzanian Police Force.
 Inspector-General of Police Simon Sirro said in an interview aired on local television that police were trying to identify the attacker.
 While the motive was not yet known, Sirro suggested the attack could be related to Tanzania's role in neighbouring Mozambique, where it sent troops this month to help fight Islamist insurgents as part of a regional security force.

 "There are problems, our soldiers are there," Sirro said of Mozambique.
-Video footage posted online, which could not immediately be verified, showed the gates of the French embassy in Tanzania's main city Dar es Salaam, a man outside of the gate, and the sounds of gunfire crackling.
+Police official Sabas told reporters it was too early to say whether the gunman was a Tanzanian national, or whether he had links to terrorism.

 Tanzanian television aired footage showing police officers in bullet-proof vests who appeared to be wrapping a dead body outside the embassy in white material to remove it from the scene.
-Sirro, the police inspector general, police spokesperson David Misime and SGA Security, which describes itself as a major security services provider in East Africa, did not immediately respond to requests for comment.
+SGA Security, which describes itself as a major security services provider in East Africa, did not immediately respond to requests for comment.
 The French embassy in Dar es Salaam could not immediately be reached for comment and French foreign ministry officials in Paris were not available.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)